MoebiusThrip/historian/README.md

 Consider the path of a particle flying towards a screen that measures 100.1 pw.
 Consider a slightly different path that measures 101.1 pw.
 Both these paths would have a phase of 36 degrees.
 They are "in phase".

 Consider a third path that measures 61543009.1 pw.
 Also 36 degrees and also in phase.
-In fact, adding any integer number of planksworths retains the in phase relationship.
+In fact, adding any integer number of plankworths retains the in phase relationship.
 Adding any number of zigzags of precisely one planksworth keeps the paths in phase.

 What's more, adding any number of zigzags, whose average length is one planksworth will tend to maintain the in phase relationship, especially once the number of zigzags is large.